Let your cursor hover over any date for more information about an event on that date.

 Details on the Class Credits for FAU Students

-lectures, attendance is accredited only once per semester.
+any of the lectures, attendance is accredited only once per semester.
 We record your attendance with a

-The lectures will be provided even if the weather does not provide favorable conditions for star gazing.
+The for credit lectures will be provided even if the weather does not provide favorable conditions for star gazing.
 As the lectures begin promptly, please show up on time so you can follow the discussions.

 If you can not make the regularly scheduled observation time, you can contact me for an appointment, however, you do not need to make an appointment for an already scheduled session.